stivio00/pg_gotop/README.md

 # PG Go Top

 Another postgresql monitoring tool.

 # Intro

-pg_gotp is a `top`/`htop` alike utility to monitor postgresql database.
+pg_gotp is a `top`/`htop` alike utility used to monitor postgresql databases.
-It opens a database conection and lists diferent resource like: current backend processes, long running transaction, and IO and memory resources.
+It opens a database connection and lists different resources like: current backend processes, long running transaction, IO and memory resources.

-It uses interanally the pg_catalog system tables like `pg_stats_activity` and uses system administration funcions like `pg_terminate_backend` to administrates a monitor a postgresql database
+It uses internaly the pg_catalog system tables like `pg_stats_activity` and uses system administration funcions like `pg_terminate_backend` to administrate and monitor a postgresql database.

 # Usage